Shamimayesmin/taxi-path/README.md

 ## website name : TaxiPath
 ### live link :
-- This is a taxi service website where people can take service by selecting  a specific service and then fill-up the form.
+- This is a taxi service website where user can take service by selecting  a specific service and then fill-up the form.

-## Used Technologies  :
+### Used Technologies  :
 - React
 - React-router-dom
 - React-hook-form